verrazzano/docs/content/en/docs/uninstall/backup/restore.md

 ## Rancher restore

-Restoring rancher is done by creating a CR to indicate the `rancher-backup` to start the restore process.
+Restoring rancher is done by creating a custom resource to indicate the `rancher-backup` to start the restore process.

 1. Scale down Verrazzano platform operator.